 Borja once bragged to a friend that he has evidence that could win the case for the plaintiffs “just like that”– and it’s caught on tape.
 He’s also on tape discussing cooking evidence on behalf of Chevron and setting up dummy corporations to hide his efforts on behalf of the company.
 But it was Borja’s attempted bribe of an Ecuadorean judge, along with Hansen, that is his most notorious endeavor yet.

 You might recall Borja went to great lengths to avoid being compelled to testify before the court in the first place.
-After his attempted bribery of the Ecuadorean judge fell apart (which didn't stop Chevron from trying to pass it off as legitimate evidence of corruption in Ecuador's judicial system anyway, certainly one of the company's most shameful PR stunts to date), Borja was whisked away to the USA, where he was put up in a posh condo in the shadow of Chevron’s California headquarters.
+After his attempted bribery of the Ecuadorean judge fell apart (which didn’t stop Chevron from trying to pass it off as legitimate evidence of corruption in Ecuador’s judicial system anyway, certainly one of the company’s most shameful PR stunts to date), Borja was whisked away to the USA, where he was put up in a posh condo in the shadow of Chevron’s California headquarters.
 But when news of the impending subpoena reached Borja, he fled his fancy Chevron-sponsored digs to avoid being served.
 Ultimately Borja was dragged before a judge, who ordered him to divulge what he knows.

 Since then, we’ve heard very little of Borja or Hansen, thanks to the court order sealing his testimony.
 But Kent Robertson may have just made it a lot easier for us to discover what secrets Borja is keeping for Chevron.
 Stay tuned.